Primer of Strong-Field Quantum Electrodynamics for Experimentalists: SFQED Environments

 \subsection{Laser-Particle Experiments}

-Lasers allow for the creation of controllable and well-defined ultra-strong electromagnetic fields that can be propagated over macroscopic distances and can persist for extended periods with focal intensities as high as $10^{22-23}~\mathrm{W/cm^2}$ using chirped-pulse amplification.
-Generally, experiments aim to reach strong fields by colliding laser-laser~\cite{Grismayer:2016gae}, laser-X-ray~\cite{Ahmadiniaz:2024xob}, laser-plasma~\cite{Slade-Lowther:2018kgv}, or laser-electron-beam~\cite{Bamber:1999zt, reisE320ProgressFY242024, Athanassiadis:2025git, Abramowicz:2021zja, LUXE:2023crk}.
+Lasers allow for the creation of controllable and well-defined ultra-strong electromagnetic fields that can be propagated over macroscopic distances and can persist for extended periods with focal intensities as high as $10^{22-23}~\mathrm{W\,cm^{-2}}$ using chirped-pulse amplification.
+Generally, experiments aim to reach strong fields by colliding laser--laser~\cite{Grismayer:2016gae}, laser--X-ray~\cite{Ahmadiniaz:2024xob}, laser--plasma~\cite{Slade-Lowther:2018kgv}, or laser--electron-beam~\cite{Bamber:1999zt, reisE320ProgressFY242024, Athanassiadis:2025git, Abramowicz:2021zja, LUXE:2023crk}.
 In the latter two cases, the laser acts as an accelerator and target~\cite{Gonoskov:2021hwf}.
 The peak intensity $I_0$ of a laser can be directly related to $\xi$ and $\chi_e$,

 where $\lambda_L$ is the laser wavelength and $E_0$ the electron beam's initial energy.
-In laser-electron beam experiments, high-intensity lasers are combined with electrons from an accelerator, such as in the experiments LUXE~\cite{Abramowicz:2021zja,LUXE:2023crk}, SLAC E-144~\cite{Burke:1997ew}, and E-320~\cite{reisE320ProgressFY242024, Athanassiadis:2025git} or, for all the others, electrons produced by laser wakefield acceleration~\cite{Streeter:2020elr, Poder:2017dpw, Cole:2017zca}.
+In laser--electron beam experiments, high-intensity lasers are combined with electrons from an accelerator, such as in the experiments LUXE~\cite{Abramowicz:2021zja,LUXE:2023crk}, SLAC E-144~\cite{Burke:1997ew}, and E-320~\cite{reisE320ProgressFY242024, Athanassiadis:2025git} or, for all the others, electrons produced by laser wakefield acceleration~\cite{Streeter:2020elr, Poder:2017dpw, Cole:2017zca}.
 An electron beam can also be converted to high-energy photons, which then collide with the laser.
 In these setups, typical signatures of QED effects are investigated, such as the influence of the electron’s effective mass on the harmonics in radiation spectra and on the energy of scattered photons and electrons in nonlinear Compton scattering.
-Another key observable is the rate dependence on $\xi$ in nonlinear Breit-Wheeler pair creation.
+Another key observable is the rate dependence on $\xi$ in nonlinear Breit--Wheeler pair creation.